Lucas Hedges

 Lucas Hedges Now

-In 2023, Lucas Hedges was filming "Shirley," a biographical drama about Shirley Chisholm (played by Regina King), the first African-American congresswoman and the first black woman to run for president in the US.
+In 2023, Lucas Hedges filmed "Shirley," a biographical drama about Shirley Chisholm (played by Regina King), the first African-American congresswoman and first Black woman to run for president in the US.
 Additionally, he made his West End debut in a stage adaptation of "Brokeback Mountain," co-starring with Mike Faist.

 Lucas Hedges in 'Brokeback Mountain' play